yyumna/climatechange_ai/webinars.md

     How can machine learning help decarbonize the power sector?
 Join us for a conversation with leaders from academia, startups, and the power industry, who will share insights from their own work in this space, as well as advice on how to make the leap from innovation to deployment.
 This webinar is co-hosted by Climate Change AI and the Energy Innovation Network.
     Speakers include:<br><br>

+    <a href="http://www.kyrib.com/" target="_blank"><b>Dr. Kyri Baker</b></a>
-    <b>Dr. Kyri Baker</b> received her B.S., M.S., and Ph.D. in Electrical and
-    Computer Engineering from Carnegie Mellon University in 2009, 2010, and 2014, respectively.
+    received her B.S., M.S., and Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University in 2009, 2010, and 2014, respectively.
 From 2015 to 2017, she worked at the National Renewable Energy Laboratory.
 Since Fall 2017, she has been an Assistant Professor at the University of Colorado Boulder.
 Dr. Baker is a Fellow of the Renewable and Sustainable Energy Institute (RASEI).
 Her research focuses on renewable energy integration by changing the way the electric power grid operates.
 In particular, she develops computationally efficient optimization and learning algorithms for energy systems ranging from building-level assets to transmission grids.<br><br>

+    <a href="https://www.linkedin.com/in/erichsieh1/" target="_blank"><b>Eric
-    <b>Eric Hsieh</b> is the Head of Product for AI/ML Applications for
-    AutoGrid, an energy industry software company.
-Previously working as a Sr.
-    Machine Learning Engineer for AutoGrid, he built and deployed a Predictive Maintenance model at a Fortune 500 energy company that catches distribution outages with IoT data in realtime.
+    Hsieh</b></a> is the Head of Product for AI/ML Applications for AutoGrid, an energy industry software company.
+Previously working as a Sr. Machine Learning Engineer for AutoGrid, he built and deployed a Predictive Maintenance model at a Fortune 500 energy company that catches distribution outages with IoT data in realtime.
 Now, as the Head of Product, Eric aims to make the energy grid more efficient by productizing AI applications.
 He